lizNe/lizNe.github.io/README.md

    - BookMark-It: A Dyslexia-friendly platform empowering new authors to self-publish and promote their books.

 2. **Commercial Title:**
-   - "Your Journey, Your Words, Your Mark - BookMark-It!: Unleash Your Voice, Advertise Your Creativity, and Thrive in Inclusive Self-Publishing Empowerment"
+   - Your Journey, Your Words, Your Mark - BookMark-It!: Unleash Your Voice, Advertise Your Creativity, and Thrive in Inclusive Self-Publishing Empowerment.

 ## Project Description